dplanitzer/Serena/Commands/shell/README.md

 Prints the prompt 'prompt' if provided and then allows the user to enter a line of text.
 Then prints the text that the user has entered to standard output.

+#### LOAD [--hex] \<path>

+Loads the contents of a text or binary file and prints it to standard output.
+This command is similar to the type command.
+However it is focused on loading data from files in the context of processing the data algorithmically whereas the type command is focused on showing the contents of a file in an interactive mode.

 #### LIST [-a | --all] [paths ...]

 Lists the contents of one or more directories as indicated by the provided paths.
 Lists the contents of the current working directory if no path is provided.
 By default the list command does not list entries that start with a '.'.
 Pass the '--all' parameter to enable the output of all directory entries.